 Alamosa is a somewhat small city located in the state of Colorado.
 With a population of 9,819 people and three constituent neighborhoods, Alamosa is the 55th largest community in Colorado.

-Unlike some cities, Alamosa isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Alamosa are a mix of both white- and blue-collar jobs.
-Overall, Alamosa is a city of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Alamosa who work in office and administrative support (13.94%), teaching (11.35%), and food service (11.13%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Alamosa is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Alamosa is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Alamosa who work in office and administrative support (16.69%), teaching (9.41%), and food service (8.91%).

-The per capita income in Alamosa in 2010 was $17,684, which is low income relative to Colorado and the nation.
-This equates to an annual income of $70,736 for a family of four.
+The per capita income in Alamosa in 2010 was $19,315, which is lower middle income relative to Colorado and the nation.
+This equates to an annual income of $77,260 for a family of four.
 However, Alamosa contains both very wealthy and poor people as well.
-Alamosa also has one of the higher rates of people living in poverty in the nation, with 33.77% of its population below the federal poverty line.
+Alamosa also has one of the higher rates of people living in poverty in the nation, with 35.08% of its population below the federal poverty line.

-Alamosa is a somewhat ethnically-diverse city.
+Alamosa is an extremely ethnically-diverse city.
 The people who call Alamosa home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Alamosa residents report their race to be White, followed by Native American.
-Alamosa also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 50.32% of the city’s residents.
-Important ancestries of people in Alamosa include Irish, English, Polish, and Dutch.
+People of Hispanic or Latino origin are the most prevalent group in Alamosa, accounting for 48.34% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Alamosa residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Alamosa include Irish, English, Polish, and Italian.

 The most common language spoken in Alamosa is English.
 Other important languages spoken here include Spanish and Chinese.